surifirstpin/Acubi_Tech_Doc/Model_TD.md

  “visualise”: “true”
  }
 ```
 In the above example, Drill down option is defined over field “<b>State Name</b>” with two fields of self view City Name, No_of_Employees.
-On Clicking on any of “State Name”, then filter will be applied on that value and relevant values of fields <b>“City Name”* and **“No_of_Employees”** will be displayed.
+On Clicking on any of “State Name”, then filter will be applied on that value and relevant values of fields <b>“City Name”</b> and <b>“No_of_Employees”</b> will be displayed.

-As  **Show drill down measures**  is set  **TRUE**, the associated measures (if exists) of the field “State Name” will also be brought to the next stage along with drill fields City Name and No_of_Employees.
+As  <b>Show drill down measures</b>  is set  <b>TRUE</b>, the associated measures (if exists) of the field “State Name” will also be brought to the next stage along with drill fields City Name and No_of_Employees.